PiwikPRO/PPMS-PublicDocs/data_collection/processing/event_type_detection.rst

 Abandoned Cart
 ~~~~~~~~~~~~~~~~~~

-When a session did not track a ``OrderCompleted`` event, the last event of that type will be converted to ``AbandonedCart``.
+When a session did not track a ``OrderCompleted`` event, the last event of ``CartUpdate`` type will be converted to ``AbandonedCart``.

 Excluded Event
 ~~~~~~~~~~~~~~~~~~

 There are several ways of excluding an event (e.g. by blacklisting source IP or User-Agent header matching).
 If an event matches given criteria it will be excluded from the reports but is still tracked and receives ``ExcludedEvent`` type.
-If you experien any report abnormalities you may check Tracker Debugger if any of the legitimate traffic is not excluded by mistake.
+If you experience any report abnormalities you may check Tracker Debugger if any of the legitimate traffic is not excluded by mistake.

 Broken Event
 ~~~~~~~~~~~~~~~~~~